Sandmaenchen/opensim-core-public/README.md

 Open File Explorer and navigate to `\\wsl\$`.
 The mounting point of VM (Ubuntu-22.04) is the root directory (i.e., `/`) of the Linux system.

+## An example CMake project template for C++ interface

+We provide a template for CMake project in scripts/auksmikt_template/

 ## An example template for Python script

 The following is a template for Python script that creates an object from our UKF-based inverse kinematics tool class and runs it.